Equality and Diversity

 - Ensuring people with disabilities or health conditions have opportunities to fulfil their potential and realise their aspirations.

-We are a member of Future of London and are committed to the Diversity Pledge.
-This means, we:
+We're a member of Future of London and are committed to the Diversity Pledge.

 - Hold public-facing events which include under-represented demographic groups (by gender, ethnicity, ability, age, etc.) as speakers